You are on our United Kingdom site

 Timing and developments

-Included in the Employment Rights Bill following amendments on 5 March 2025.
-Commencement regulations will be required to bring the provision amending the employment business definition into force.
-Firm details on timing have not yet been provided but it is anticipated to be implemented by 2026.
+Commencement regulations will be required to bring the provision into force.
+Firm details on timing have not yet been provided in the Government’s roadmap – but we anticipate that this would be earlier in the Government’s roadmap.

 Await developments.